 Yes, it expires on the deadline, December 31, of the year in which it was received.

 - Are the security requirements for FedLine Solutions current?

-Yes, the security requirements are kept current and updated annually.
-Notification is sent when the various requirements are updated.
+Yes, the security requirements are kept current and updated regularly as needed.
+Notification is sent when the various requirements change and all changes are noted within the documentation.
 Please ensure the EUAC information on file for your organization is accurate so you receive all updated information in a timely manner.

 - Can SOC I and II audits fulfill the requirements for FedLine Solutions Security and Resiliency Assurance Programs?